 Bill Schilling (President) is a retiree from a career as a reference librarian that included long stints at both Albany Public Library and the New York State Library.
 Before that he worked in the retail and wholesale record business.
 A lifelong jazz fan, he was active in the 1970’s promoting concerts, running a not-for-profit record store and publishing a monthly newsletter for the now defunct Capital District Jazz Society.

-Stephanie Zhang (secretary), a native of Schenectady, is a teacher and musician throughout the Capital District.
-She is primarily a saxophonist and can be seen performing with the Capital Region Wind Ensemble as well as other local groups.
-Stephanie has years of experience teaching with All Ears Jazz, is currently teaching in the Schenectady City School District, and is an assistant conductor of the Memorial Concert Band of Colonie.
+Aaron Zhang (secretary), a native of Schenectady, is a teacher and musician throughout the Capital District.
+They are primarily a saxophonist and can be seen performing with the Capital District Wind Ensemble as well as other local groups.
+Aaron has years of experience teaching with All Ears Jazz, is currently teaching in the Schenectady City School District, and is an assistant conductor of the Memorial Concert Band off Colonie.